 NOT SEPARATING COSTS OF MATERIALS FROM COSTS OF LABOR

 Contractors are notorious for giving vague quotes that are open to interpretation in the future – typically in their favor.
 Let’s assume you have three quotes to redo the bathroom.
 One quote is for $3,000; the second quote is for $5,000 and the third is for $10,000.
 Which one is better?
 You tell me, because I have no idea what “redo the bathroom” means.

 Let’s try again.
-Let’s say you are getting a quote that includes new tile, a new sink, a new toilet bowl, new overheard lighting and a new vanity in the bathroom.
+Let’s say you are getting a quote that includes new tile, a new sink, a new toilet bowl, new overhead lighting and a new vanity in the bathroom.
 We are getting closer, but you still will not be able to effectively evaluate the quotes between different contractors.
-Sinks range in price and so do vanities, lighting and tile.
+Sinks range in price and so do vanities, lighting, and tile.